ceramicstudio/ceramic-eas/README.md

-# ComposeDB with LIT Protocol
+# Save Attestations to Ceramic Network with EAS

-This is a rough example using LIT Protocol to encrypt and decrypt data based on on-chain condition logic while storing on ComposeDB.
+This repository contains a simple example of how to save attestations generated using the Ethereum Attestation Service to the Ceramic Network using ComposeDB.

 ## Getting Started

 1. Install your dependencies:

-Install your dependencies:

 ```bash
 npm install